Archive SEO: archive by topic, not by date

 Conclusion

-In conclusion, it’s usually a good idea to not use date-based archives as this usually doesn’t help your visitors to find specific posts they’re looking for.
+In conclusion, it’s usually a good idea not to use date-based archives, as this usually doesn’t help your visitors to find specific posts they’re looking for.
 If you insist on having a date-based archive present, at least ensure that you apply noindex, nofollow

 to it, so Google doesn’t index it and consider using taxonomies for your main archive(s).